WorldQuant 101 Alphas

 2.3.
 Calculating Alphas Without Industry Information

 In the wq101alpha module, the calculation of alphas without industry information is generally conducted on two dimensions: time-series and cross-section.
 For these factors, you need to prepare a matrix as the input, and then call function WQAlpha#.
-Check Appendix for specific parameters.
+Check "Appendix" for specific parameters.

 For example, you can calculate alpha 1 and alpha 2 as follows: